 Visitors will have the opportunity to interact with four local artists and watch as they complete works in progress.
-Featured this year are the artistic talents of Don Black, a wood carver from Crawfordsville; Karen Patton, a plein air painter and co-president of the Art League of Montgomery County, who will work on a painting of the Study; Peggy Boyd of Crawfordsville’s “A Tisket, A Tasket” basket shop, who will be weaving a garden gathering basket; and Michael Phelps, a self-taught watercolorist.
+Don Black, a wood carver from Crawfordsville, will work here.
+Karen Patton, a plein-air painter and co-president of the Art League of Montgomery County, will work on a painting of the Study.
+Peggy Boyd of Crawfordsville’s “A Tisket, A Tasket” basket shop weave a garden gathering basket.
+Finally, Michael Phelps, a self-taught watercolorist, will paint.

-This year, the Museum will have six art education stations where children and families can create their own original works of art to take home.
-Terry Lawrence, a veteran of the Artist-in-Residence program, will encourage visitors to look at some of the architectural features of the building and then use their imaginations to create their own original buildings; Mary Dawald will assist young artists in making their own tin-punch ornament; Jaroslaw Petruniw will instruct visitors how to create their own comic strip; and June Gourley will guide students in a string art activity.
+This year, six art education stations will allow visitors to create their own works of art to take home.
+Terry Lawrence, a veteran of the Artist-in-Residence program, will encourage visitors to look at some of the architectural features of the building and then use their imaginations to create their own original buildings.
+Mary Dawald will assist young artists in making their own tin-punch ornament.
+Jaroslaw Petruniw will instruct visitors how to create their own comic strip.
+In addition, June Gourley will guide students in a string art activity.

-Visitors can also go on free guided tours of the Study to see examples of Wallace’s sculpting, drawing, painting, the violin that he played as well as a violin that he was making.
-With preparations underway for the Study Restoration Project, which will replace the leaking dome, this will be visitors’ last opportunity to tour the building before the artifacts are packed for temporary storage.
+Visitors can also go on free guided tours of the Study to see examples of Wallace’s sculpting, drawing, and painting.
+In addition, visitors can see the violin that he played as well as a violin that he was making.
+With preparations underway for the Study Restoration Project to replace the leaking dome, this will be visitors’ last opportunity to tour the building before the artifacts are packed for temporary storage.